 Commercial filters with filter candles made from fired ceramics provide water free from bacteria, if maintained according to the instructions.
-They are relatively expensive and can filter only a limited amount of water per day.
+They are

 K) Storage

 Five or six days water storage is enough to reduce the level of bacteria enough so that people can safely drink the water.
 If the water quality is poor, increase the length of storage.